 - calcareous soils shall be required to achieve Phosphorus 1.0mg/L as per the standards of CAN/BNQ 3680-600.
 The required Site Plan Control Agreement shall show the location of the repaired or replaced septic system. - 3.
-Where development is proposed on an existing vacant lot of record, the required site plan agreement shall be supported by an Environmental Impact Assessment (scoped or environmental impact study), as determined in consultation with the Conservation Authority.
+Where development is proposed on an existing vacant lot of record, the required site plan agreement shall be supported by an Environmental Impact Assessment (scoped or environmental impact assessment), as determined in consultation with the Conservation Authority.
 The Environmental Impact Assessment shall be undertaken in accordance with policy 1 above.
 Where the existing lot of record is undersized to the extent that the Water Setback policy requirements below cannot be met, owners are encouraged to obtain a lot addition consent so that the setbacks can be met, including the 30 m setback for septic systems.
 Where the 30 m setback for septic systems cannot be met phosphorous removal systems or soil attenuation using imported acidic non-calcareous soils shall be required to achieve Phosphorus 1.0mg/L as per the standards of CAN/BNQ 3680-600. - 4.
 Where a new lot is to be created by consent (severance), the lot to be created (and the retained lot) shall be capable of conforming to the Water Setback policies below.
 However, increased setbacks, as well as lot depths, may be required based on site conditions such as slope, soil/bedrock characteristics, proximity to shoreline wetland areas, etc. The proposed minimum area for new lots on Farren and Adam lakes is 0.8 ha (2 acres).
 The frontage for Adam Lake is currently 91m.
 The frontage for Farren Lake is proposed to match that of Adam Lake.
 The consent application shall be supported by an Environmental Impact Assessment (scoped or full environmental impact study), as determined in consultation with the Conservation Authority.
 The Environmental Impact Assessment shall be undertaken in accordance with policy 1 above. - 5.
-Stewardship practices are considered to be an extremely important component to protecting and improving the natural heritage features of both lakes, including practices to reduce phosphorous migration into the lakes.
+Stewardship practices are considered to be an extremely important component in protecting and improving the natural heritage features of Farren Lake, including practices to reduce phosphorous migration into the lakes.
 Stewardship often includes property maintenance and management practices that are not directly regulated under Official Plan policies or Zoning By-law regulations, particularly in those circumstances where development or redevelopment approvals are not required.
 Stewardship practices are especially important on these lakes since much of the shorelines are already developed.
 Accordingly, the Township encourages property owner associations and individual land owners to consult with the Conservation Authority in order to identify shoreline vegetation replanting or retention management practices that can be implemented to improve the natural heritage features. - 6.
-Other Best Management Practices that landowners are encouraged to follow include using a septic system with nitrogen removal, re-naturalizing hardened surfaces, using Low Impact Development stormwater management tools like rain gardens, etc. Land owners are also encouraged to enter into revised or new Site Plan Control Agreements with the Township which identify these maintenance and management practices.
-In such circumstances, the Township shall waive all fees associated with new or revised site plan agreements.
+Other Best Management Practices that landowners are encouraged to follow include using a septic system with nitrogen as well as phosphorous removal, re-naturalizing hardened surfaces, using Low Impact Development stormwater management tools such as rain gardens, etc. Land owners are also encouraged to enter into revised or new Site Plan Control Agreements with the Township which identify these maintenance and management practices.
+In such circumstances, the Township shall waive all fees associated with new or revised site plan agreements. - "e".
+Adam Lake has been identified as being sensitive to phosphorus loading, based on modelling conducted by the Ministry of the Environment, Conservation and Parks using the